FamilyTree is a touring exhibition of sculpture and prints exploring the ways we are all connected using the tree as its central metaphor.

 A limited edition artists’ book will be produced to accompany the exhibition.

-FamilyTree will open April 17, 2017 at Portsmouth Cathedral and simultaneously at Jack House Gallery in Portsmouth.
-It will run for five weeks over Easter 2017, before travelling to Rochester Cathedral and the Francis Iles Gallery, Rochester in August 2017.
-Then it travels to Wells Cathedral and an associated gallery tbc in October 2017.
+FamilyTree opened April 17, 2017 at Portsmouth Cathedral and simultaneously at Jack House Gallery in Portsmouth.
+It ran for five weeks over Easter 2017, before travelling to Rochester Cathedral and the Francis Iles Gallery, Rochester in August 2017.
+Then it travels to Wells Cathedral in October 2017.

 More about the tree in my art can be found here